Florida Western

-A Florida Western can be used to describe a small number of films and literature set in the 19th century, particularly around the time of the Second Seminole War.
-Not a significant number of these films have been made, as most Hollywood and other genre westerns are usually located in other regions of the United States, particularly the former frontier territories of "the West".
+The term Florida Western is used to describe a genre of films and literary works set in the 19th century, particularly around the time of the Second Seminole War.
+A relatively small number of Florida Westerns have been produced, as genre Westerns are usually located in other regions of the United States, particularly the former frontier territories of "the West".

-A series of novels about Florida in the 19th century and their Florida cracker characters have been called Cracker Westerns.
+A series of novels about Florida in the 19th century and their Florida cracker characters have also been called cracker Westerns.